TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 Lady Glynlamin has been attacked by Elder Maiele during the night using _Vicious Mockery_, using it to mock her cowardice.
 Elder Maiele entered through the door left unlocked as Aien was drinking at the Easing Water.
 Before the attack, she placed a golden leaf in her office.

 While there are no physical wounds, Lady Glynlamin will be feverish and inconsolable about her cowardice.
+She will share the following
+information:
+ - The attacker shouldn't have been able to get in past Aien.
+ - The attacker spoke unfamilar words and then cursed her for her cowardice.
+ - She couldn't recognise the attacker's voice.

 Read the following description when the characters arrive in the
 village: